 Fan vests move air across your skin, which helps sweat evaporate.
 PCM vests actively absorb heat.
 In dry climates, fan vests can be effective and lighter weight.
 In humid climates, PCM vests are more reliable because evaporative cooling is less efficient when the air is already saturated with moisture.
 Many experienced suiters use both simultaneously.

-Most hotel mini-fridges maintain a temperature of 35-40°F (2-4°C), which is cold enough to recharge 58°F-rated PCM packs, but it takes 3-4 hours.
-A cooler filled with ice and water recharges packs in 15-20 minutes.
+Most hotel mini-fridges hold 35-40°F (2-4°C), which is below the 59°F freeze point of common PCM packs, so they will recharge, just slowly.
+A cooler filled with ice and water is far faster: Glacier Tek puts a full recharge at roughly 20 minutes in ice water, versus about an hour in a freezer.
 Bring a small soft-sided cooler to the convention and keep it stocked with ice from the hotel ice machine.

 No. Standard ice packs freeze at 32°F (0°C) and can cause frostbite or cold burns, especially when pressed against skin by the compression of a fursuit.
 PCM packs freeze at 50-59°F (10-15°C), which is why they are preferred, since they feel cool without the risk of tissue damage.